meshpro/optimesh/README.md

 Centroidal Voronoi tessellation smoothing, realized by [Lloyd's algorithm](https://en.wikipedia.org/wiki/Lloyd%27s_algorithm) adapted for triangular meshes.
-The central assumption here is that the topological neighhbors of any point are also the geometrically closest points.
-That is fulfilled "most of the time", but the algorithm can break down if it is not.
+If the topological neighhbors of any node are also the geometrically closest nodes, this is exactly Lloyd's algorithm.
+That is fulfilled in many practical cases, but the algorithm can break down if it is not.

-Unconditonally assumes uniform mesh density (for now) so it does _not_ preserve the mesh density.
+Assumes a uniform mesh (for now), so it does _not_ preserve the original mesh density.
 ```
 optimesh circle.vtk out.vtk --method lloyd
 ```